Naveennavin5658/devs-dating-app-ui/README.md

 - Add redux dev tools extension to chrome
 - Login and check the updated profile photo of the user and add a welcome banner message
 - Refactor base url to group constants and group all components to a common components folder
+- You should not be able to access to other routes.
+- If token is not present, redirect user to login page
+- Logout
+- Profile